martinring/thesis/src/1-Introduction.md

-Contemporary embedded and cyber-physical systems have become so commonplace that we, almost unconsciously, rely on their correct functioning --- we just expect our smartphone to work.
+Contemporary embedded and cyber-physical systems have become so commonplace that we, almost unconsciously, rely on their correct functioning --- we just expect our smartphone, our car, our home appliances to work.
 This is contrary to the fact that these systems have reached a complexity where the verification of their correct behaviour becomes prohibitively expensive.
 In the past decades, the verification of embedded and cyber-physical systems has become a pressing, complex and elaborate problem for which a number of high-end tools are available [@Simulation;@Wille2009;@Clarke:2000;@DBLP:conf/ddecs/KoczorMPP16].
 Designers and verification engineers have access to an enormous amount of computational power, e.g. in terms of high-end design and compute servers.
 However, time-to-market constraints are putting increasing pressure on releasing products earlier and, hence, a full correctness proof is only ever done for the most safety-critical systems.
 For all other devices, errors during the design process may remain undetected in the final product.

 This is obviously caused by the exponential complexity of the problem.
 Each year, more complex systems are being designed and need to be verified.
 Iterative